Salomanuel/campaign_app/README.md

 To create a campaign, log in and enter the user#show page (click the Username located in the top right corner)

+It has a seeded database
+`$ heroku db:seed` will seed the production database

 ## To Implement

 - dynamic html titles for all the pages